ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/session/loading.dotnet.markdown

 {NOTE: }

 * Using the Advanced Session methods you can __retrieve revisions and their metadata__
-  from the database for the specified document:
+  from the database for the specified document.

 * These methods can also be executed lazily, see [get revisions lazily](../../../../client-api/session/how-to/perform-operations-lazily#getRevisons).